metrics-js/process/README.md

  * **interval** - `Number` - Time between each collection of process metrics in milliseconds.
 Default: 10000ms.
  * **prefix** - `String` - A prefix to be added to each metrics name.

+### returns

+Returns a Readable stream in object mode.

 ## API

 The Process instance have the following API: